hanxvn/facial-landmarks/README.md

-# facial-landmarks
+# Facial Landmarks
-Facial landmark detection
+The goal here is to automatically detect facial landmarks